AllStarLink/Allmon3/README.md

 ## Quickstart

-Allmon3 is only support on Debian 10, Debian 11, and Debian 12 (or the Raspbian/Raspberry Pi OS equivalent - e.g. "Raspbian 11").
+Allmon3 is only supported on Debian 10, Debian 11, and Debian 12 (or the Raspbian/Raspberry Pi OS equivalent - e.g. "Raspbian 11").
 Note that
 these directions will change with the 1.0 release when all packages are properly available through the ASL Debian repository.